alvarogarcia7/blog_source/source/blog/about/index.markdown

 Alvaro is a software developer who firmly believes in the eXtreme Programming methodology.
 He's embarked in a lifelong learning process and is now in a symbiotic exchange process with the [Barcelona Software Craftsmanship meetup](http://www.meetup.com/Barcelona-Software-Craftsmanship/), where he is a co-organizer.

-Alvaro has been working in the IT industry since 2005 and occasionally blogs at [alvarogarcia7.github.io](http://alvarogarcia7.github.io)
+Alvaro has been working in the IT industry for product companies, consulting firms and on his own since 2005 and occasionally blogs at [alvarogarcia7.github.io](http://alvarogarcia7.github.io)

 ## Contact me